Presidency of Gustavo Petro

 At the time of his election, Petro was a 62-year-old member of Congress; his victory has been attributed to public anger at the political class over years of corruption in politics, economic recession, the COVID-19 health crisis and a rise in violent crime.
 The crisis the country was in was caused, among other factors, by the weakness of the prices of raw materials; the events revealed underlying weaknesses in the economy including poor infrastructure, excessive bureaucracy, an inefficient tax system, and corruption.

 2022 election

 Petro won the runoff with 50.42% of the vote to Hernández's 47.35%.
-Petro dominated in regions on Colombia's Caribbean and Pacific coasts, and received over 81% of the vote in the coastal department of Chocó.
+Petro dominated in Bogotá and regions on Colombia's Caribbean and Pacific coasts, and received over 81% of the vote in the coastal department of Chocó.
 Due to an increased turnout among his supporters, Petro received nearly 2.7 million more votes in the second round than the first.
 The result was noted for a continuing trend of left-wing victories in Latin America, which has been dubbed as a "new pink tide".